Edforma/Edformer/README.md

 Modify `config.json` to your needs.

 Finally, run `node .`.
-SSOWrapper will begin to listen on the port you chose.
+If you are running SSOWrapper in this directory for the first time, two directorys will be made: `data` for database storage, and `logs` for log files.

 ## Troubleshooting